P4Simulator/P4Simulator/README.md

 2. [Build and Install NS4](https://github.com/ns-4/NS4/wiki/Build-and-Install-NS4)
 3. [A Hands-on Example](https://github.com/ns-4/NS4/wiki/A-Hands-on-Example)

-NS4 is now being developed by students at NetArch Lab at Tsinghua University.
-NS4 is an open-source project under [Apache License 2.0](https://github.com/ns-4/NS4/blob/master/License.md) We are longing for contributions.
-See [How to Contribute](https://github.com/ns-4/NS4/wiki/How-to-contribute) for details.sdf
+NS4 is now being developed by NetArch Lab at Tsinghua University.
+NS4 is an open-source project under [Apache License 2.0](https://github.com/ns-4/NS4/blob/master/License.md).
+We are longing for contributions.
+See [How to Contribute](https://github.com/ns-4/NS4/wiki/How-to-contribute) for details.

 *This project is still under development at this time and may not support all P4 programs.*